 In fact, the database had much more information than just contact and context data.
 For example, Troy Hunt points out a reporter from ZDNet that was among the database records and agreed to have his record published for the blog.

 You can see that there is a great deal of information that can be used to quickly understand the type of company, the role of the individual and how they fit into the organization.
 Many if not all of the key elements of a successful spear phish are readily available.
 In addition to contact information, you can learn the number of employees of the company, its annual revenue and line of business.

 Some people may incorrectly surmise that the D&B Netprospex database was only populated with information on large businesses.
 Many mid-sized and smaller businesses have DUNS numbers and their staff member information are included in the database.
 The example above, ZDNet is itself a mid-sized business.
 These contact databases can be used by anyone to target any type of business.
 And, the database was not limited to commercial enterprises.
 Many of the contacts work in government agencies.

 How to Stop Spear Phishing?

 We all know that phishing training can help.
 However, few people realize training only helps at most one-third of the time.
 The spear phishers are very effective which means the best approach is not to rely on your human employees to never be tricked by other devious humans, but instead to use automation to address the problem.

-Graphus provides an automated solution that can be activated in about a minute and block 99% of all spear phishing attacks.
+Graphus provides an automated solution that can be activated in about a minute and blocks spear phishing attacks.
 We cannot rely on humans to protect us from cyber crime as recent Verizon data reaffirms.
 Humans have become the weak link in our cybersecurity defenses.
 To learn more about Graphus, click the button below.